renaissance-publishing/renaissance/content/chapters/21-races.md

 In CY 514, a community of Dwarves from the Haven Isles settled in an abandoned Hold near the territory of the *Lun*; these Dwarves had brought the *Fahra* with them, and began to culture and experiment with the symbiotic organism.

 The fiercely individualistic *Lun* where horrified; they feared what their new neighbors might become, and were particularly alarmed that their hold was in a position to close off the *Lun*'s path out of the Worldspine Mountains.
-The *Lun* sought a refuge that the *Fahrat* could never breach, and a path of escape that they could never cut off; they began digging deeper underground in CY 517, and by CY 533 they had almost entirely withdrawn from the surface—their former settlements where now little more than heavily-fortified trading-posts.
+The *Lun* sought a refuge that the *Fahrat* could never breach, and a path of escape that they could never cut off; they began digging deeper underground in CY 517, and by CY 533 they had almost entirely withdrawn from the surface — their former settlements where now little more than heavily-fortified trading-posts.

-Today, little is known about the Deep-Explorer Dwarves—called the *Drahrat* in their own language, a deliberate dig at the *Fahrat*.
+Today, little is known about the Deep-Explorer Dwarves — called the *Drahrat* in their own language, a deliberate dig at the *Fahrat*.

 See also *Deep-Explorer Dwarves* in *Other Factions*.